radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 ## Design Details

 A index fund may be created by choosing individual resources to make up the index fund.
 The XRD token will need to be apart of the index fund.
 The individual tokens that make up the index fund are stored in vaults.
 When users deposit XRD into the index fund, the XRD is split evenly across each token making up the index fund.
-The protocol automatically take the XRD and swaps them to each resource that make up the index fund.
+The protocol automatically takes the XRD and swaps them into each resource that makes up the index fund.

 Users will receive Indexer Tokens, which keeps track of % ownership of the index fund.
 The protocol mints and burns Indexer Tokens when users deposit or redeem their Indexer Tokens.
 The amount of Indexer Tokens that are minted are based on the amount of XRD divided across the number of index pools.
 For example, say you invest 1000 XRD into a index fund consisting of 10 tokens.
 Each token index would receive 100 XRD worth of tokens.
-100 Indexer tokens would be minted.
+100 Indexer Tokens would be minted.
 100 XRD tokens will be swapped for each resource that makes up the index fund and deposited in their vaults.

 When users redeem their Indexer Tokens, an equal number of XRD worth of tokens will be taken from each index pool.
 Continuing with the same example above, the user presents 100 Indexer Tokens for redemption.
-100 XRD worth of tokens will be taken from each index pool swapped for XRD and returned to the user.
+100 XRD worth of tokens will be taken from each index pool swapped to XRD and returned to the user.
 The user will receive their portion of fees generated from arbitrage and flash loans.

 ## Getting Started

-1. Lets start off by creating 4 new accounts so we can test our index fund.
+1. Lets start off by creating 4 new accounts so we can test the Indexer Protocal.

 ```sh
 resim reset